 When you compile a Word document, you can use the default output directory or specify a custom location of your file.

-By default, HelpSmith puts the compiled Word document to the same directory where your help project (HSM) file is located.
+By default, HelpSmith puts the compiled Word document to the same directory where your project file is located.
 If your help project has never been saved, HelpSmith will use your Windows "My Documents" folder as the default output directory.

 Remark: Depending on the specified file extension, the Word document will be saved in one of the following formats: .DOCX (used by modern versions of MS Word), .DOC (Word97-2003), or .RTF (a standard format supported by most word processors).
 Please note that saving to .DOCX or .DOC formats require MS Word to be installed on your computer.

 Updating Page Numbers in a Word Document

 When you create an MS Word document, the page numbers in the references in the Table of Contents, Index, or in other document places may not match the actual numbers of the corresponding pages.
 This may also happen after editing the generated document in MS Word directly.